react-static/react-static/README.md

     public: 'public' // The public directory (files copied to dist during build) },

+  // onStart is a utility hook that runs when the dev server starts up successfully.
+  // It provides you with the final, READONLY devServer config object for convenience.
+  onStart: ({ devServerConfig }) => {...}

   // Optional.
 Set to true to serve the bundle analyzer on a production build.
   bundleAnalyzer: false,
 }